Jianrong-Lu/PASO/README.md

 # PASO: Step-Parallel Training

-**PASO** is the first accuracy-free, step-parallel training method based on equation system solving.
-By reformulating the optimization process as a fixed-point problem, PASO breaks the sequential dependency of standard optimizers, allowing for **significant acceleration in training throughput** without sacrificing model accuracy.
+**PASO** is the first step-parallel training method based on equation system solving.
+By reformulating the optimization process as a fixed-point problem, PASO breaks the sequential dependency of standard optimizers, allowing for **significant acceleration in training** without sacrificing model accuracy.

 -----